 The first step is the committal hearing in the Magistrate’s Court.
 A straightforward committal hearing dealt with in a timely manner might cost between $1,650 to $2,200 inc GST.

 The majority of cases are straightforward committal hearing cases.

 A matter that is not what I would call straightforward could cost you about $5,500 inc GST.

 You can find out in a free first interview if your committal hearing is going to be straightforward or not – it will cost you nothing to find this out in the circumstances of your case.

 Finalising the matter in the District Criminal Court on a guilty plea for a less serious charge in general cases might cost you between $3,300 to $5,500 inc GST in legal costs.
 Sometimes we might recommend in your case that a medical or psychologist’s report be obtained.
 Not every case would warrant such a report but if warranted then these reports ordinarily cost about an additional $1,650.

-Any estimate given to you absent all the above information would be highly misleading.
-Please take advantage of the free no obligation first interview.
+Any estimate given to you without knowing all the above information would be highly misleading.
+Please take advantage of our no obligation free first interview.
 Come in, get to know me and allow me to give you some suggestions for dealing with your matter and a more accurate estimate of your legal cost for a not guilty plea in the District Criminal Court.